 Mean score of companies in the Additive and Blending Components industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Rexel reported total carbon emissions of approximately 72,188,000 kg CO2e for Scope 1, 12,061,000 kg CO2e for Scope 2 (market-based), and a staggering 63,809,778,000 kg CO2e for Scope 3 emissions.
+In 2024, Rexel reported total carbon emissions of approximately 72,188,000 kg CO2e for Scope 1, about 12,061,000 kg CO2e for Scope 2 (market-based), and a staggering 63,809,778,000 kg CO2e for Scope 3 emissions.
 This highlights the significant impact of their supply chain and product usage on overall emissions.
-Rexel has set ambitious climate commitments, aiming for a 60% reduction in absolute Scope 1 and 2 emissions by 2030, using 2016 as the baseline year.
-Additionally, they target a 45% reduction in Scope 3 emissions from the use of sold products within the same timeframe.
-By 2050, Rexel aims for a 90% reduction in both Scope 1 and 2 emissions and a 90% reduction in Scope 3 emissions across their value chain.
-These targets align with industry standards for climate action, demonstrating Rexel's commitment to achieving net-zero greenhouse gas emissions by 2050.
-The company’s proactive approach reflects a growing recognition of the need for substantial reductions in carbon emissions to combat climate change effectively.
+Rexel has set ambitious climate commitments, aiming for a 35% reduction in absolute Scope 1 and 2 emissions by 2030, compared to 2016 levels.
+Additionally, they are targeting a 60% reduction in these emissions by 2050.
+For Scope 3 emissions, which include the use of sold products, Rexel aims for a 45% reduction by 2030 and a 90% reduction by 2050.
+These targets are aligned with their commitment to achieving net-zero greenhouse gas emissions across their value chain by 2050, with interim goals set for 2030.
+Rexel's proactive approach to climate action reflects their dedication to sustainability within the electrical equipment and machinery sector, positioning them as a leader in reducing carbon footprints in their industry.

 Access structured emissions data, company-specific emission factors, and source documents